russellschmidt/rs-blog-3/src/pages/blog/2018-05-08-marketing/index.md

 3. Why is this proudct the best - key differentaiators

 ####  Positioning statement
-'Our product has a specific claim among all competitors because of X.'pla
+'Our product has a specific claim among all competitors because of X.'

 The four P 's are a powerful guideline for implementing successful business plans.
-These "P's" are ;
+These "P's" are:

 1. product
 2. price